In today’s post we are going to review a shampoo by John Frieda, specifically the purple shampoo “Violet Crush for blondes”.

 As a negative part I have to say that this shampoo dries out the hair a little.
 After using it you have a feeling of freshness in the hair but also dryness.
 It is good to try to use it together with a mask.

-As part of my hair care routine, I use John Frieda’s violet shampoo in two washes yes and one no. Until now I did it in one yes and another no, but this shampoo is so effective that it really does not need more frequency.
+As part of my hair care routine, I use John Frieda’s violet shampoo in every three washes.
+I used to do it every two washes, but this shampoo is so effective that it really does not need more frequency.